This post may contain affiliate links. For more information, please read the full disclosure policy here.

 - Have a night out at the Sanur Beer Garden.

-- Enjoy happy hour at Byrdhouse Beach Club, which is a little bit more expensive than my typical Bali budget.
-But if you’re looking for a place to watch the sunset on Sanur Beach, it’s a top choice.
+- Enjoy happy hour at Byrdhouse Beach Club, which is slightly more expensive than my typical Bali budget.
+But it’s a top choice if you’re looking for a place to watch the sunset on Sanur Beach.
 Personally, I recommend the happy hour at Sand Beach Bar & Restaurant.
-It’s buy one get one free cocktails for about $10 AUD.
+It’s buy one, get one free cocktails for about $10 AUD.
 My mum loves the mango daiquiri, while I’m team vodka sunrise.

 Where to eat and drink in Sanur